Our lawyers represent victims seeking to file a Camp Lejeune Parkinson’s disease lawsuit in all 50 states.

 VA Committee Concludes Parkinson’s Disease Linked to Camp Lejeune Water

-the committee finds that TCE and similar solvents may have potential etiologic relevance in the development of Parkinson’s disease.
-The committee concludes that Parkinson’s disease is a neurobehavioral effect that may have resulted from the consumption of the contaminated drinking water at Camp Lejeune.
+The committee finds that TCE and similar solvents may have potential etiologic relevance in the development of Parkinson’s disease.
+The committee concludes that Parkinson’s disease is a neurobehavioral effect that may have resulted from consuming the contaminated drinking water at Camp Lejeune.
 This conclusion is based on the positive trends of increased risks from occupational and drinking water exposures reported by Goldman et al. (2012), NRC (2009), and Bove et al. (2014b). … [T]he committee recommends including Parkinson’s disease as an outcome associated with exposure to TCE and PCE.

 The VA Committee finding from 2015 continues to reflect the scientific consensus regarding the connection between Parkinson’s disease and Camp Lejeune.

 Camp Lejeune Parkinson’s Disease Claims Under New Federal Law

 For many years, the victims of the water contamination at Camp Lejeune have been blocked from bringing civil lawsuits and getting compensation for their injuries.
 These Camp Lejeune tort lawsuits have been dismissed under a North Carolina law called a statute of repose.
 However, Congress is on the verge of passing a new law that will give Camp Lejeune victims the right to bring claims for their injuries.